encukou/christmastree-2013/README.md

 # Physical installation

-Tie the tinsel to the LED strip with pieces of thread about 10cm apart, so that the LEDs are hidden.
+Place the LED strip between two strands of tinsel, so that the LEDs are hidden, and tie with pieces of thread about 10cm apart.
 The shiny tinsel will reflect and disperse the light.
 Carefully hang the strip on the tree.